demisto/content/Packs/TheHiveProject/Integrations/TheHiveProject/README.md

 Integration with The Hive Project Security Incident Response Platform.
-This integration was integrated and tested with version xx of TheHive Project
+This integration was integrated and tested with version 4.1.4 of TheHive Project

 ## Configure TheHive Project on Cortex XSOAR